 - You can edit the levels of brightness, contrast, sepia and grayscale on the pages you visit and make it remember custom settings for every site.
 Neat!

-- You will also find options to change fonts to your favorite.
+- You will also find options to change fonts to your favourite.

 - We really wish this extension comes with a toggle to automatically switch to dark mode at a time of the day set by the user.